Arob7/Arob7/README.md

 Here's what's going on..

-- 🔭 I’m currently working on building my frontend skills.
+- 🔭 I’m currently working on projects for Reskill Americans! 🤓
-- 🌱 I’m currently learning Sass
 - 👯 I’m looking to collaborate on EVERYTHING! 🤝
 - 😄 Pronouns: She/Her
-- ⚡ When I'm not coding, I'm listening to music/true crime podcasts, cooking or living my best life. 😎
+- ⚡ When I'm not coding, I'm listening to music/true crime podcasts, cooking and living my best life. 😎